Skip to main content

 RapidPipeline menu button

-2. Select the faulty meshes by clicking on it in the Viewport, all the model, or do not select anything (all the scene will be processed).
+2. Select the faulty meshes by clicking on them in the Viewport (only the selected meshes will be processed), or select all the model, or do not select anything (all the scene will be processed).

-4. Enable Fix Winding Order in the Action´s settings.
+4. Enable Fix Winding Order in the action settings.

 5. Press the Run button.